2.4. Life Cycle Assessment Methodology

-Life Cycle Assessment (LCA) is a "cradle-to-grave" approach for assessing products, processes, industrial systems, and the like.
-"Cradle-to-grave" begins with the gathering of raw materials from the earth to create the product and ends at the point when all materials are returned to the earth.
-LCA evaluates all stages of a product’s life from the perspective that they are interdependent, meaning that one operation leads to the next.
-LCA enables the estimation of the cumulative environmental impacts resulting from all stages in the product life cycle, and as a result allows selecting path or process that is more environmentally preferable.
+Life Cycle Assessment (LCA) is a "cradle-to-grave" approach for evaluating products, materials, processes, services, and industrial systems with respect to their environmental impacts.
+Cradle-to-grave process begins with the extracting of raw materials from the earth to manufacture a product and ends at the point when all materials are returned to the earth in some form.
+LCA looks at all the stages of the product’s life one by one, estimates various environmental impacts at each stage and, as a result, allows selecting the path or processes that are least impactful based on chosen metrics.

-This diagram is based around a square-shaped system that includes four processes and is surrounded by a System Boundary.
-The four processes are:
+This diagram is based around a box-shaped system that includes four processes and is surrounded by a System Boundary.
+The four highlighted stages are:

 - Recycle/Waste Management

-System Inputs are left of the system, outside the System Boundary.
-They are shown as arrows labeled Raw Materials, and Energy, that flow into the system.
+System Inputs are shown as arrows on the left of the system, outside the System Boundary.
+Inputs are represented by Raw Materials and Energy that flow into the system.

 As you can see in the diagram above, any product or technology would require input of some raw materials and energy at all stages: from acquisition to manufacturing, operation, and finally disposal.
-All of the mentioned lifecycle stages may produce atmospheric emissions, waterborne and solid wastes, simply because the efficiency of material use and energy conversion is never 100%.
-There are losses and by-products, which sometimes can be highly undesirable.
+All of the mentioned lifecycle stages may produce atmospheric emissions, waterborne and solid wastes, simply because the efficiency of material use and energy conversion is always below 100% - there are losses and by-products, which sometimes can be highly undesirable.
 LCA helps to keep track of all useful and harmful outcomes, and the diagram in Figure 2.3 provides a guideline to LCA mapping.

-- Goal definition and scope.
-Identify a product / process / technology; establish context and system boundaries.
+- Goal definition and scope: Identify a product / Set system boundaries / Develop LCA map and material flow chart.

-- Inventory analysis.
-Identify and quantify energy, water, and materials as inputs as well as environmental releases as outputs.
+- Inventory analysis: Collect data / Identify and quantify energy, water, and materials as inputs and emissions as outputs.

 - LCA thoroughness and accuracy will depend on the availability of data; gathering of data can be problematic; hence a clear understanding of the uncertainty and assumptions is important.